-So you can't go, for whatever reasons, don't dwell on it, stick the tent up in the garden, and make the most of the weekend.
-It's weird, but although you lose out on the 'atmosphere' by watching a race on the TV / WWW, you inevitably get better coverage, particularly with a large circuit like LM, as you simply can't be in 2 places at once.
+So you can't go, for whatever reasons, don't worry stick the tent up in the garden, fire up the bbq and put beer in a bucket of cold water, with TV and the web, you can almost be there.
+Although you lose out on the 'atmosphere' by watching the race on TV or the web, you inevitably get better coverage, particularly with a large circuit like LM, as you simply can't be in 2 places at once.
 Basically (and I can only really speak for the UK, as far as TV goes, but the internet should work everywhere) you've got a few choices.